mdn/content/files/en-us/web/css/contain-intrinsic-block-size/index.md

 {{CSSRef}} {{SeeCompatTable}}

-The **`contain-intrinsic-block-size`** [CSS](/en-US/docs/Web/CSS) [logical property](/en-US/docs/Web/CSS/CSS_Logical_Properties) defines the block-size of an element that will be used for layout when it is subject to [size containment](/en-US/docs/Web/CSS/CSS_Containment#size_containment).
+The **`contain-intrinsic-block-size`** [CSS](/en-US/docs/Web/CSS) [logical property](/en-US/docs/Web/CSS/CSS_Logical_Properties) defines the block size of an element that a browser can use for layout when the element is subject to [size containment](/en-US/docs/Web/CSS/CSS_Containment#size_containment).

-The block-size is the size of the element in the dimension perpendicular to the flow of text within a line.
-In a horizontal [writing mode](/en-US/docs/Web/CSS/writing-mode) like standard English this is the vertical dimension (height); for a vertical writing mode it is the horizontal dimension.
+Block size is the size of an element in the dimension perpendicular to the flow of text within a line.
+In a horizontal [writing mode](/en-US/docs/Web/CSS/writing-mode) like standard English, block size is the vertical dimension (height); in a vertical writing mode, block size is the horizontal dimension.

 ## Syntax